-In 2007, a number of individual plaintiffs, each purporting to represent a class of cardholders, filed antitrust lawsuits in the U.S. District Court for the Northern District of California against several issuing banks, including the Corporation.
+In 2007, a number of individual plaintiffs, each purporting to represent a class of cardholders, filed antitrust lawsuits in the U.S. District Court for the Northern District of California against several issuing banks, including the bank.
 These lawsuits allege, among other things, that the defendants conspired to fix the level of late fees and over-limit fees charged to cardholders, and that these fees are excessive.
 In May 2007, the cases were consolidated for all purposes and a consolidated amended complaint was filed alleging violations of federal statutes and state law.
 The amended complaint requests civil monetary damages, which could be trebled, and injunctive relief.
 In November 2007, the court dismissed the amended complaint.
 Plaintiffs appealed that order to the Ninth Circuit Court of Appeals.
-The plaintiffs' appeal challenges the dismissal of their claims under the National Bank Act, the Depository Institutions Deregulation Act of 1980 and the California Unfair Competition Law, but not their antitrust conspiracy claims.
-In June 2009, the Ninth Circuit stayed the matter pending the bankruptcy proceedings of one of the defendant financial institutions.
-After numerous stays since 2009, the Ninth Circuit entered an order lifting the stay on August 29, 2012, and will now hear the appeal.
-The Ninth Circuit held oral argument on February 11, 2013, and the parties await the court's decision.
+The plaintiffs' appeal challenged the dismissal of their claims under the National Bank Act, the Depository Institutions Deregulation Act of 1980 and the California Unfair Competition Law (the "UCL"), but not their antitrust conspiracy claims.
+In January 2014, the Ninth Circuit affirmed the lower court's dismissal of the case.